 This theory resolved questions about the relationship between light of different frequencies (colors) and the energy (electromagnetic radiation) of that light.
 The photoelectric effect is how optical signals are converted to electrical signals, and is the fundamental process behind CCD cameras.

 When light shines on a metal (or in the case of a CCD sensor, a silicon metalloid) surface, typically the energy of that light (the energy contained in the photon packets) will dislodge electrons from the surface in a phenomenon known as the photoelectric effect—also referred to as photoemission.
 This happens for all wavelengths of photelectric energy from 190-1100 nanometers (nm), encompassing the full spectrum of visible light, which is roughly 380-700 nm.

 The photoelectric effect occurs when light shines on a metal surface, causing it to eject electrons (photo electrons).2

 When incident photons carrying a charge are absorbed by the CCD detector material, they create electron-hole pairs.
 During photographic exposure, the ejected electrons accumulate in individual detector elements, called the pixels or photosites of the CCD.
 (These are not the same pixels that emit light in a display screen).
-The brighter the light shining on the metal of the CCD surface, the greater number of electrons that are ejected.
+The brighter the light shining on the metal of the CCD surface, the greater the number of electrons ejected.